BoruIsakoJ/my-personal-website/README.md

 - Click on "View My Work" to explore my projects.
 - Click on "Download Resume" to download my resume (feature under development).
 - Scroll through different sections to learn more about me and my skills.
-- Use the dark mode toggle (once implemented) for better readability.

 ## Live Demo